upyesp/upyesp.org/content/posts/winwdows-ssh-passkey/index.md

 ssh -V
 ```

 At the time of writing, this returns: "OpenSSH_for_Windows_8.6p1, LibreSSL 3.4.3".
-This version does not support Passkeys or FIDO2 hardware security keys (YubiKeys), so it needs to be updated to a newer version.
+This version does not support Passkeys or FIDO2 hardware security keys, such as YubiKeys.
+A newer version of OpenSSH must be installed.
+This will be pushed out by Microsoft as part of a Windows Feature Update, but you can install the latest beta version..

 To install the latest version available to the public, the latest *beta* version: